 A Legend 40 Years in the Making

-- Weather.
-Healthy and vigorous agave needs sun, as it thrives in warm temperatures.
+Healthy and vigorous agave tequilana needs sun, as it thrives in warm temperatures.
 Any temperature above 5 degrees Celsius works well.

-- Watch out for frost!
-Agave plants can’t be exposed to low temperatures.
+Tequila plant can’t be exposed to low temperatures in Mexico.
 Ideally not bellow 5 degrees Celsius.

-- A good rainy season.
-A good agave plant needs the right amount of rain, which typically occurs during the months of May to July in Arandas.
+A good agave tequilana plant needs the right amount of rain, which typically occurs during the months of May to July in Arandas.

-- Incline.
-The plant should be grown on a slight incline to prevent waterlogging and soil erosion.
+The tequila plant should be grown on a slight incline to prevent waterlogging and soil erosion.

 - The pH scale is used to measure acidity or alkalinity of soil and other substances.

 - Seven is the midpoint, or neutral, and is the pH of pure water.
 A pH less than seven indicates acidity.
 A pH greater than seven indicates alkalinity.